YolandaCooper2505626/sol./README.md

 Updated dependencies to latest versions - update 38 Updated README with new instructions - update 22
 Code cleanup and formatting
+Added new feature for better user experience - build 964